- Some Updates from Jun 7, 2020, 8:08am

 To try to get anywhere on this, I’m going to make the assumption that what we want out of policing is to:

-- Get the accused to trial in a way that is safe for both the defendant and the public,
+- Deliver the accused to trial in a way that is safe for both the defendant and the public.

-I realize that it might be controversial to not include theft or property damage, but I’m going to imagine for now that those are a matter of civil law, and mostly handled by insurance and private security, depending on the nature of the property.
+I realize that it might be controversial to not include theft or property damage, but I’m going to imagine for now that those are a matter of civil law, and mostly handled by insurance and private security—just like the legal system handles such issues in the corporate world—depending on the nature of the property.
 But more importantly, property-related crimes are inherently less important, so figuring out what to do with them later seems justified.

 We might also think about what we don’t want police officers to do.